-Summers for me growing up were spent at our pool.
+Summers growing up were spent at our pool.
 I had tan lines well into the winter months.
 I remember riding home after swim lessons with all the windows down in our station wagon.
 We would sing along to ABBA as the wind dried our hair.

 Our family was well known for its pool parties.
 They were big and frequent.
 My parents would spend all morning vacuuming the pool in preparation, then my little brother would drop poop pellets all over the stairs.
 The days were full of games like Shark, Rock the Pool, Ring Dive, Underwater Tea Parties, and Handstand contests.
 Night swims were just as fun.
 The pool had one light at the deep end.
 It attracted bugs which attracted bats from the surrounding trees.
 We would duck under the water as they swooped by.
 These are just a few of my favorite memories of country living.